 - relationship between action planning and motor imagery;

-- role of touch in planning and guiding hand actions;
+- role of touch in action and perception;

 - functional connections between sensory and motor areas during action planning and execution.